 Deciding whether to use these powers

-Our guidance on recovering costs explains that, where an individual is liable to pay the costs of intervention, we will examine their ability to pay by considering their assets, income and liabilities.
+Our guidance on recovering costs explains that, where an individual is liable to pay the costs of intervention, we will examine their ability to pay by considering their assets, income and liabilities and personal circumstances.
 If they cannot pay in full, we may accept a reduced lump sum in full settlement or payment by instalments.
 We may also accept a charge over property to secure our debt.
 The guidance also explains that we will take enforcement action against anyone who does not cooperate with us, for instance by refusing to complete a financial statement or by providing misleading, false or inadequate information.

 If an individual cooperates and provides us with satisfactory evidence that they would not be able to pay the debt if the court ordered it, then we are not likely to proceed with that action.